seacaster/valmyria-public/holburne/characters/cecil.md

 - Replenish HP, or use 5 points to cure one disease or neutralize one poison.
 - Can cure multiple diseases/poisons with one action - each costs 5 points

+## Fighting Style

+TODO

+## Spellcasting

+- 2x 1st-level slots
+- As of 6/4/21, 0/3 (CHA + floor[level / 2] = 2 + 1) prepared

+### Level 1

+- 3x TODO

+## Divine Smite

+- Requires: Hitting a creature with a melee weapon attack
+- Expend spell slot to deal extra radiant damage to target
+- Adds 2d8 for 1st-level slot; adds additional 1d8 for each additional level (max 5d8 at 4th+ level)
+- Target takes additional 1d8 if fiend or undead

 # Feats

 None